-Home | Writing | Talks | Knowledge Visualisations
+Home | Writing | Talks and Similar | Knowledge Visualisations

 I develop two Rawlsian original position-style scenarios with which to assess three accounts of agential, freedom-level control.
 I suggest that by assuming these accounts have been shown internally coherent and had all major objections answered, the Rawlsian original position provides a novel way of assessing the value of the quality of the agency these accounts bestow.
 By exploring some possible trains of thought which reflect on these scenarios, I suggest that it is not implausible that many readers, including some committed compatibilists, might find themselves judging the incompatibilist, agent-causal control to be more desirable – more worth wanting – than either a compatibilist reasons-responsive account of control or a compatibilist hierarchical mesh account of control.
 Such compatibilists should, then, recognise an extra cost to the position they endorse: it is not the most valuable form of control.
 For compatibilist readers who do not share the intuitions I hope to elicit, the scenarios may nevertheless allow them a greater insight into why many incompatibilists find the agent-causal control valuable.